 Developers usually install street lights on neighborhood streets when new subdivisions are built.
 Today nearly all new neighborhoods include street lights, but in years past many did not.

-Neighborhood street lights are paid for by local property owners as a special assessment on their property tax bill.
-The amount each household pays depends on the number of poles and lights installed, the style of equipment selected, and the number of properties included in the service area.
+Neighborhood street lights are paid for by property owners as a Service District for Lighting assessment on their property tax bill.
+The amount each property pays depends on the number of poles and lights installed, the style of equipment selected, and the number of properties included in the service area.
 Property owners in neighborhoods without street lights do not pay the assessment.

-Portland General Electric (PGE) under contract to Washington County maintains most street lights.
-If a street light needs repair, contact our office at 503-846-7626; in most instances it will be repaired within 10 days.
+Portland General Electric (PGE), under contract to the Service District for Lighting, maintains most neighborhood street lights.
+If a street light needs repair, report it to PGE or contact our office at 503-846-7623 or email@example.com or submit an online service request.
+In most cases it will be repaired within 30 days.

-Adding new street lights to existing neighborhoods is possible but not easy.
+Adding new street lights to existing neighborhoods is possible but requires agreement from the property owners who will be paying for them.
 Thinking about requesting street lights in your neighborhood?
-Contact the street lighting experts at 503-846-7626 for some free advice.
+Contact the street lighting experts at 503-846-7623 for some free advice.